Thai air control body says can ensure no disruption by protesters

 However, one allied group, whose members include students and trade unionists, has threatened action against the agency and stock exchange if Prime Minister Yingluck Shinawatra does not resign by Wednesday.

-A Reuters photographer said this group had marched from its protest camp but had not gone anywhere near AeroThai.
+A Reuters photographer said this group marched from its protest camp, but at midday (0500 GMT) members were at the attorney general’s office, miles from the air traffic facility.

 In 2008, in an earlier bout of political unrest, a group of protesters forced Bangkok’s two main airports to close for more than a week.

-“In view of the escalated tensions in Bangkok, Tiger Air has developed contingency plans to temporarily shift our operations to an alternative airport if operations at the current airport in Bangkok are affected,” a spokeswoman said.

-Transport Minister Chadchart Sittipunt told reporters last week that U-Tapao military air base in Pattaya to the south of the capital had been prepared as backup if demonstrators targeted the Bangkok airports again.

-Additional reporting by Damir Sagolj and Manunphttr Dhanananphorn in Bangkok, and Anshuman Daga in Singapore; Editing by Alan Raybould and Nick Macfie
+Transport Minister Chadchart Sittipunt told reporters last week that U-Tapao military airbase in Pattaya to the south of the capital had been prepared as back-up if demonstrators targeted the Bangkok airports again.
+(Additional reporting Damir Sagolj and Manunphttr Dhanananphorn; Editing by Alan Raybould and Nick Macfie)